eHealthAfrica/aether-elasticsearch-consumer/README.md

 ### Usage

 As with all consumers built on the SDK, tasks are driven by a Job which has a set of Resources.
-In this case, a Job has a `subscription` to a topic (or wildcard) on Kafka, and sends data to a pair of`elasticsearch` and `kibana` instance.
-All resource examples and schemas can be found in `/consumer/app/fixtures`
+In this case, a Job has a `subscription` to a topic (or wildcard) on Kafka, and sends data to a pair of `elasticsearch` and `kibana` instance.
+All resource examples and schemas can be found in `/consumer/app/fixtures`.

 #### Elasticsearch